manybabies/manybabies.github.io/projects.md

 ---

 The broader goals of ManyBabies come together in a set of collaborative projects.
-This page gives an (incomplete) overview of past and ongoing ManyBabies projects.
+This page gives an (incomplete) overview of past and major ongoing ManyBabies projects, and [this spreadsheet](https://docs.google.com/spreadsheets/d/1esnJTsPB0NJ2PP0fwmWIhSxShKLIN99Ga8ehCDyz3rQ/edit?usp=sharing) provides more complete list our different activities and initiatives.
+To add new activities and initiatives to the spreadsheet, please complete [this form](https://forms.gle/qaynWvpYLP1J4eYd6).

 To get general updates, join our [listserv](https://mailman.stanford.edu/mailman/listinfo/manybabies) by visiting the link and putting in your email address.